heritage-happenings/heritage-happenings.github.io/README.md

 ## [Photos]( https://heretics-sf.github.io/#photos/2020-heritage/2020-08-05-cottage-cropped.jpg )

-* Photos from in and around the Heritage campus
+* Photos from in and around the Heritage premises

 <!--